balena-os/wifi-connect/README.md

 [ModMyPi](http://bit.ly/1gY3IHF)           | Ralink RT3070
 [ThePiHut](http://bit.ly/1LfkCgZ)          | Ralink RT5370

-The app has also been successfully tested on RaspberryPi 3 with its onboard wifi.
+It has also been successfully tested with the onboard WiFi on a Raspberry Pi 3.

 Given these results, it is probable that most dongles with *Atheros* or *Ralink* chipsets will work.

-The following dongles are known **not** to work (as the driver is not friendly with Access Point mode or Network Manager):
+The following dongles are known **not** to work (as the driver is not friendly with access point mode or NetworkManager):

 * Official Raspberry Pi dongle (BCM43143 chip)
 * Addon NWU276 (Mediatek MT7601 chip)